vblanco20-1/vulkan-guide/docs/extra-chapter/hardware.md

 A good video on intrinsics is "The art of SIMD programming"[6] .
 If you don't want to use intrinsics and prefer a library, xSimd[12] can be a good one, where it uses templates to abstract multiple types of intrinsics.

 ## Materials
 A lot of what is talked here is taken into account by the programming style known as data oriented programming.
-In that style of programming, developers generally write the code with things like the cache and branch predictor in mind, often placing their data into arrays and processing them in batches.
-The main book that talks about it is Data Oriented Design[7], and talks "Data oriented design and C++" [8] and "OOP is dead, long live data oriented design"[9] are classic ones about it.
+In that style of programming, developers generally write the code with things like the cache and branch predictors in mind, often placing their data into arrays and processing them in batches.
+The main book that talks about it is Data Oriented Design[7], and the talks "Data oriented design and C++" [8] and "OOP is dead, long live data oriented design"[9] are classic ones about it.

-For information on the hardware details specifically, a great source of information is the Agner Fog manuals [10].
+For information on specific hardware details, a great source of information is the Agner Fog manuals [10].
 The first one is a must read, and the microarchitecture ones talk about a lot of the topics explained here.
-Other source is Wikichip which can have good information on the details of different processors.
+Other source is Wikichip which has good information on the details of different processors.
 The digital book "Algorithms for Modern Hardware" [15] is also great read that goes in depth on many of these concepts, with specific focus on programming around them and code examples for high performance algorithms.

 ## Links
 * [1] ["Small Riscv CPU"](https://github.com/YosysHQ/picorv32)